-In connection with the 2014 compensation decisions, in September 2013 Compensia prepared and presented to the Compensation Committee a detailed executive compensation analysis, assessing Equinix's current and proposed executive pay and financial performance, as compared to our peer group.
-For our executive officers, including the named executive officers, Compensia identified any gaps between the current and target pay positioning and presented market competitive data for each position for base salary, target annual incentive compensation opportunity, long-term incentive compensation and target total direct compensation to provide a framework and guide for making individual compensation decisions.
+In connection with the 2015 compensation decisions, in Sept.
+2014 Compensia presented to the Compensation Committee a detailed executive compensation analysis, assessing Equinix's current executive pay and financial performance as compared to our peer group.
+For our executive officers, including the named executive officers, Compensia identified any gaps between the current and target pay positioning and presented market competitive data for each position for base salary, target annual incentive compensation opportunity, long-term incentive compensation and target total direct compensation, to provide a framework and guide for making individual compensation decisions.
+Compensia also presented to the Compensation Committee an equity compensation market review, comparing the practices of both our peer group and our REIT reference companies in terms of equity usage and equity program design.

-In addition, in November 2013 Compensia provided the Compensation Committee with "tally sheets" outlining the total dollar compensation paid to each named executive officer in 2010, 2011, 2012 and 2013, including base salary, annual incentive compensation, long-term equity compensation, and other compensation.
-The tally sheets also included an equity award grant history, a summary of stock option exercises and restricted stock vesting, an analysis of outstanding equity held and its unrealized potential gain over a three-year period, and a summary of total potential stock ownership.
-The tally sheets also outlined and quantified the potential payments upon termination of employment or change-in-control that would be paid to each named executive officer.
-Finally, the tally sheets included the unvested equity value as a multiple of base salary and an illustration of how the target value of Equinix's 2013 compensation elements compared to the 2013 peer group for similar positions.
+At the same meeting, Compensia provided the Compensation Committee with "tally sheets" outlining the total dollar compensation paid to each named executive officer in 2011, 2012, 2013 and 2014, including base salary, annual incentive compensation, long-term equity compensation, and other compensation.
 The Compensation Committee used the tally sheet information as a basis for understanding the potential impact of recommended changes to the elements of our executive compensation program and to evaluate the degree to which unvested shares held by a named executive officer encouraged retention.